jjforce17/cpsc210timescheduler/README.md

 It's an app that allows any group of people to find common free time between members, it is determined by the length of activity which can be split into multiple sessions or multiple activities.
 The app also uses direct input of unavailable time to help identify gaps in busy schedules.
-Furhtermore, it is most beneficial to larger groups and people with very busy schedules.
+Furthermore, it is most beneficial to larger groups and people with very busy schedules.

 **Why make/use this app/inator instead of using something else the great Dr. Heinz Doofenshmirtz has created?**